Adel al-Jubeir

 Adel bin Ahmad al-Jubeir (عادل بن أحمد الجبير; born 1 February 1962) is a Saudi diplomat serving as the Minister of State for Foreign Affairs since 2018.
 He also serves as a Member of the Council of Ministers of Saudi Arabia and has been the Climate Affairs Envoy since 2022.
 Notably, he is the second non-royal to hold the office of the Minister of State for Foreign Affairs, succeeding Ibrahim bin Abdullah Al Suwaiyel.
 Previously, al-Jubeir was the Saudi Ambassador to the United States from 2007 to 2015 and a foreign policy advisor to King Abdullah.

 Early life

 Al-Jubeir was born in Al Majma'ah, Riyadh Province, Saudi Arabia.
-He attended schools in Saudi Arabia, Germany, Yemen, Lebanon and the U.S. He obtained a B.A. summa cum laude in political science and economics from the University of North Texas in 1982, and an M.A. in international relations from Georgetown University in 1984.
+He attended schools in Saudi Arabia, Germany, Yemen, Lebanon and the U.S. He obtained a B.A. with highest honors in political science and economics from the University of North Texas in 1982, and an M.A. in international relations from Georgetown University in 1984.
 In 2006, he received an Honorary Doctorate in Humane Letters from the University of North Texas.